 Ecosourcing

-Eco-sourcing involves harvesting seed from local communities to return the same genetic material back when replanting.
+Southern Woods proudly supplies eco-sourced natives across the South Island.
+Eco-sourcing involves harvesting seeds from local communities to return the same genetic material back when replanting.
 This ensures plants are hardy to local conditions and helps to restore and enrich the local plant community rather than replace it.

-To ensure you receive plants from your region in large quantities, we recommend ordering 18 months in advance to allow time for seed collection and the growing of the plants.
+The eco-sourcing process starts long before you take delivery of your plants, and works with the ebbs and flows of nature.
+‘Mast’ seeding years for some species mean there are often gaps in seed supply across regions.
+To ensure you receive plants from your region in large quantities, we recommend ordering up to 24 months in advance to allow time for seed collection and the growing of the plants.

 ECO-SOURCING